rmccorm4/Tiny-Imagenet-200/README.md

 TODO:
 * Check if int values of images are correct as opposed to floats like in Matlab.
 * Check if resized images look correct with imshow
+* Networks are VERY dependent on weight initializations, so if they don't get a good random start, the network accuracy will be random.
+Look into how to set these values similarly to how matconvnet does it.